Underdisc/underdisc.github.io/src/blog/7_serialization_with_valkor/index.md

 ValueArray = <OpenBracket> (<TrueValue>* | ValueArray*) <OpenBracket>
 ```

 Reading into what this means is not exactly straightfoward and I hope these posts can be followed by more people than just programmers, so here's an explanation.
 Every line represents a rule.
-The above grammar has three rules: `Pair`, `PairArray`, and `ValueArray`, Every time there is something of the form `<TokenType>`, it represents one of the token types from the tokenization phase.
+The above grammar has three rules: `Pair`, `PairArray`, and `ValueArray`.
+Every time there is something of the form `<TokenType>`, it represents one of the token types from the tokenization phase.
 If there are no angle brackets, that represents another grammar rule.
 With that knowledge, let's break down the fist rule in the original Valkor grammar:

 ```text
 Pair = <Key> <Colon> (<Value> | ValueArray | PairArray)